 After Kazuko took ownership of the company, rather than eliminate the union, she embraced it and salvaged 50 well-paying jobs.
 She went about rebuilding the company using two basic concepts: quality and innovation.
 Kazuko pursued and obtained the ISO 9001 quality manufacturing standard in 2004 – a first for a brewery in North America.
 In 2005, the brewery became the first Canadian brewery to be awarded a gold medal at the Industry International Awards in Munich, Germany.

 Kazuko also developed and marketed to Japan a low-malt beer known as Happoshu that quickly became popular among consumers.

-Kazuko has owned PWB for more than 27 years and during that time she has grown the business, the workforce and its contributions to the Prince George Community as well as the BC and Alberta communities emphasizing three things: quality, quality, and quality.
+Kazuko owned PWB for more than 27 years and during that time she grew the business, the workforce and its contributions to the Prince George Community as well as the BC and Alberta communities emphasizing three things: quality, quality, and quality.

 PWB has supported many community initiatives such as Water Shoreline Clean-up projects, University of Northern BC, Kordyban Cancer Treatment Lodge, reforestation, salmon stock rehabilitation, the Peak Performance Project in support of music artists, Spirit of the North Health Care Foundation and support to local athletes and teams through the Hometown Heroes Program as well as its successful bid to become an official sponsor of the 2015 Canada Winter Games.

-Kazuko has overcome significant challenges to make contributions to her community:
+Kazuko overcame significant challenges to make contributions to her community: